-Warning: Some media cards available on the market are not properly certified to follow the card type specifications noted below and cannot be used by the Card Reader.
+Warning: Some media cards available on the market are not properly certified to follow the card type specified and cannot be used by the Card Reader.
 If you experience problems with the reading of your file, please transfer your files to a properly certified card.